Kiswelrg/Tostada/ttd/src/utils/README.md

 ### `npm run convert-all`

-Converts all SVG files in the public/static/tool directory to Vue components and registers them in the IconSystem.
+Converts all SVG files in the public/static/tool directory to Vue components and registers them in the icon registry.

 ```bash
 # Example: Convert all SVG files